Mishawaka Catholic Youth Ministry

 A dynamic, relatable, faithfully Catholic leader — called and trained to walk with young people.
 This person's week is ordered around teens and young adults, not divided across other responsibilities.

-A team of at least seven lay leaders from the five parishes.
+A team of at least seven lay leaders from the four parishes.
 Everything that is not ministry belongs here — the logistical weight that has historically crushed youth ministers is carried by a real team.

 One supervisor, not a committee.
 The Director reports to the Chair of the Commission — a single person, a single line of accountability.
 The full Commission governs and supports; the Chair supervises.
-The pastors of the five parishes oversee the Commission.
+The pastors of the four parishes oversee the Commission.
 This is deliberate.
 The Director's job is to be in the field with young people; shielding that work from management-by-committee is how we protect it.

 Our Parishes